klierik/simple-magento-vagrant/README.md

 # What is that? #
 Simple-Magento-Vagrant -- ultra light Vagrant box for running Magento CMS from box, based on Ubuntu precise 64.
+I create this repo for my self as easyest way install Magento and share with you.

+After installation you will get clean Magento 1.8.1.0 with sample data 1.6.1.0.
+You can re-configure for personal use in you development.
+See __How to use and/or customize.__ section for more information.

 ## Requirements: ##
 + [Vagrant](http://www.vagrantup.com/downloads.html)